 Applies to: All audio interfaces

-Recording into Reason 10 is quite straightforward as with most other recording software platforms.
-Though it looks a little bit different than some of the traditional software programs, Reason still makes recording audio pretty simple to accomplish.
+Recording into Reason 10 is quite straightforward, as with most other recording software platforms.
+Though it looks a little different from some traditional software programs, Reason still makes recording audio pretty simple to accomplish.

 Setup: AUDIO DEVICE

 The first thing we want to do is make sure we select the corresponding Focusrite Audio Interface.
 Access the PREFERENCES menu (found under the EDIT drop-down window):

 Make sure to select Focusrite USB ASIO from the AUDIO tab's drop-down window (drivers for different Focusrite Audio Interfaces may appear slightly differently):